b3vis/borgmatic/README.md

 If the repository is on a remote host, make sure that your local root user has key-based ssh access to the desired user account on the remote host.

-To install atticmatic, run the following command to download and install it:
+To install atticmatic for use with Attic, run the following command to download and install it:

+    sudo pip install --upgrade atticmatic[Attic]

+Or, to install atticmatic for use with Borg, install it like this:

-    sudo pip install --upgrade atticmatic
+    sudo pip install --upgrade atticmatic[Borg]

 If you are using Attic, copy the following configuration files: